 Minimalism began as an art movement post World War II in the late 1960s and early 1970s.
 The movement was most closely associated with visual arts at its core.
 However as minimal influence grew; music, fashion, writing, and design also became part of its importance.
 Today, the influence of minimalism has broadened and been adopted as a philosophy, and a way of living.
-Minimalists resolve to live with only the bare essentials and shun anything else they deem non-essential.
+Minimalists resolve to live with only the bare essentials and shun anything else they deem non-essential¹

 Minimalism influence in Design

 Minimalism has three characters as defined by understanding minimalism.com²